JIAYUE519/Build_My_Job_Database/README.md

 $ pip install pymysql

 (I do not condone scraping LinkedIn data in any way.
+This project is for learning purpose only.
 Please read LinkedIn's statement on their prohibition of scraping software first)